 On the stage of public discourse, social “conservatives” speak passionately about life beginning at conception but seem to lose interest for the well-being of that same child after birth.
 Social “progressives” speak passionately about the quality of life after birth but seem uninterested in the personhood of the baby inside the womb.
 Shouldn’t we care about both?

 As Christians, we want to emulate Jesus who cared for the infants and the toddlers.
 We want to show regard for orphans and widows.
 We want to show concern for people of different races, ethnicities, and genders.
 We want to show care about systemic cultural issues, like the growing fatherlessness in urban minority homes and how this affects future generations.
-We want to show regard for the elderly and be their advocate to
+We want to show regard for the elderly and be their advocate to life’s last breath.

 We should all care about all of human life because we were all created in the image of God.